Live chat for tech support, good or bad idea?

 Almost every website we visit has that live chat bubble down the bottom right of the page.
 Most of the time its used as a sales tool, but more and more services have started using live chat to support users.
-So today we ask the question – Is live chat good for I.T. customer support?
+So today we ask the question – Is live chat good for tech support?

 Spoiler, it is.

 Being able to send a customer a link to your screen sharing app or whatever you want is a huge help.
 Never again will you have to explain how to find the TeamViewer logo in the footer of your website, because they can just click the link you have pasted in live chat.